 Application for academic leave must be completed and submitted to the faculty member's department head by the first day of classes, one academic year (fall, spring) before the requested period.
 For example, a faculty member requesting a leave for fall semester must have the application completed and to the department head for consideration at the beginning of the previous fall semester.
 This is necessary to account for course scheduling.
 Any application approved by the department head must be forwarded to the dean before the end of the semester in which approval by the department head occurred.
-Unit allocations of leaves will be sent forward from each dean to the Deans' Council.
-Final recommendations for leave will be sent forward from the Deans' Council to the Provost.
+Unit allocations of leaves will be sent forward from each dean to the Deans' Council to the Provost.